What is Willful Negligence?

 Why Should I Contact a Connecticut Personal Injury Lawyer?

 If you’ve suffered an injury as the result of another’s acts, a Connecticut personal injury lawyer can help you get the compensation you deserve.
-Our personal injury attorneys at Stanger Stanfield Law are dedicated to protecting the legal rights and financial interest of injured victims.
+Our personal injury attorneys at Stanger Law are dedicated to protecting the legal rights and financial interests of injured victims.

 We take on many different types of personal injury cases and have the legal knowledge required to hold a negligent or reckless party responsible for their actions.